-These recommendations are based on a review of all available safety and efficacy data, including recent data^{4,5,6}, from clinical studies, meta-analyses and post-marketing experience.
+These recommendations are based on a review of all available safety and efficacy data, including recent data, from clinical studies, meta-analyses and post-marketing experience.

-Healthcare professionals will be informed in writing of the outcome of the review and the changes to the use of HES solutions.
+Healthcare professionals have been informed in writing of the outcome of the review and the changes to the use of HES solutions.